 The Company's Board of Directors consists of 15 directors, comprised 6 independent directors, 6 executive directors and 3 non-executive directors.
-The Board of Directors shall be free of any relationship with the Management and has an autonomy to discuss, exchange opinions and make decisions on voting at meetings independently, including proposing meeting agendas and encouraging executives meetings for receiving the Board's recommendations.
+The Board of Directors shall be free of any relationship with the Management and has an autonomy to discuss, exchange opinions and make decisions on voting at meetings independently, including proposing meeting agendas and encouraging senior executives to attend meetings for receiving the Board's recommendations.